 You can share your support for keeping the referral process open and not unjustly denying people a chance at resentencing based on various proposed exclusions or harsh criteria.
-If you have ideas for a new cohort that CDCR should use to review people for resentencing, you or your support network can share these proposals.
+If you have ideas for a new cohort that CDCR should use to review people for resentencing, you or your support network can also share these proposals in the Public Comment process.